Kuruvilla Pandikattu: Early life and influences

-Philosophical approach
+Philosophical Approach

 The starting points of Pandikattu's academic research are physics, philosophy (metaphysics) and religion (theology).
 He became interested in the quest for the unification of the fourfold forces of nature in physics and the hermeneutics of dialogue by Paul Ricoeur.
-This led him to explore the interpretive and symbolic (or mythic) nature of religious experience and inspired his first doctoral thesis: "Idols to die, so that symbols might live".
+This led him to explore the interpretive and symbolic (or mythic) nature of religious experience and inspired his first doctoral thesis: Idols to die, so that symbols might live.
 He traces the idol-symbol tension back to every aspect of human experience.

 Human Being: Between Before and Beyond

-Evoking the tensional and paradoxical life of human beings, he holds on to a dynamic and humanistic understanding of the human beings, who transcends their own self-understanding and definitions.
+Evoking the tensional and paradoxical life of human beings, he holds on to a dynamic and humanistic understanding of human beings, who transcend their own self-understanding and definitions.
 Human being is the tensional appropriation between the past and the future, the memory and hope, the actual and the potential.
-It is in this tensional existence that human beings realis their own ever evolving nature, including that of bound freedom and limited relationship.
-As bound freedom they are finite beings seeking the infinite.
+It is in this tensional existence that human beings realise their own ever-evolving nature, including that of bound freedom and limited relationship.
+As bound to freedom, they are finite beings seeking the infinite.
 Experiencing limited love, they want to widen the horizon of understanding.
-Based on the concrete experiences of pleasure they are open to the infinite bliss, that remains open and ever elusive.
+Based on the concrete experiences of pleasure, they are open to the infinite bliss that remains open and ever elusive.

-Thus he concludes that humans are free, to a very limited extent.
+Thus, he concludes that humans are free, to a very limited extent.
 This limited freedom provides him with the dignity and worth that they possess.
 They are capable of genuine love, also to a very limited extent, and establishing relationships, in spite of the contrary claims and experiences.